onyx-and-iris/VMR.ahk/VMR-Object/index.md

 `3` : Voicemeeter Potato
 ## `updateDevices()`
-Updates the internal array of input and output devices, that is used for setting bus/strips devices
+Updates the internal array of input and output devices, that's used for setting bus/strips devices